 Bridge Base Online (BBO)

 I play bridge online with the Madison Bridge Meetup.
 Below are some notes on using Bridge Base Online (click that link to go to the bridge website).
 It's free, no download is required (you play right on the website), the option exists to play using an app on your phone, and registration is easy.
 I think usernames are case sensitive, so all lower case is probably preferred.

-After you login, click on "Casual", then "Relaxed Bridge Club"... that's where I'll be.
+After you login, click on "Casual", then "Relaxed Bridge Club"... that's where we'll be.
 My username is "weak_twos".
 Please join my table by clicking on my username and then "Join" the table, and click"Sit!" to take a seat.
 If we have more people than can fit at one table we usually take turns (kibitzing lets you watch other people play and shows you ALL the hands; watching others is a great way to learn!).

 If you have a chance, you might want to play there beforehand to get the feel of it.
-You can use the "Solitaire" or "Practice" rooms, or in the "Casual" room play with three robots.
+You can use the "Solitaire" or "Practice" rooms.

 Review: There are a couple of ways to review recent things: